vcsjones/AzureSignTool/README.md

 more than one file is specified for signing, the exit code will be 0x20000001 if some files were signed successfully.
 If all files failed to sign, the exit code will be 0xA0000002.
 If only one file is signed or `--continue-on-error` is not specified, the exit code will be the HRESULT from `SignerSignEx3` of the file that failed to sign correctly.

+## Cancellation

+The standard Ctrl+C key sequence is used to cancel the signing.
+Any in-flight signing operations are finished, then the process exits with a status code according to the complete signing operations.

 ## Requirements